Xenoxiluna/TerraProxy-CLI/README.md

 # WORK IN PROGRESS
 # `TerraProxy-CLI`
-  Terraria Proxy Server.
+  Terraria Proxy Server built with the intention of modifying packets on the fly.
 You can find Binaries under Releases.

 ## Compatibility
 | OS |